amrlabib/javascript-essentials/scopes.md

 ```

 **Hint**:
-Any undeclared variable is added in global scope, we can avoid that by using `strict mode`
+Any undeclared variable initialization is added under global scope, we can avoid that by using `strict mode`

 ---

 ### No Block Scope!: (if, for, while, switch):
 Variables defined inside a block statement will take the parent scope.

-#### ES6 `let` keyword:
+#### ES6 `let` and `const` keywords:
-In ES6 you can use `let` keyword instead of `var` inside block statement to create local scope variable to that block statement.
+In ES6 you can use `let` or `const` keywords instead of `var` inside block statement to create local scope variable to that block statement.

 #### Example 1.1:
 ```javascript